FINRA Investor Education Foundation Announces 2009 Grant Program

 - Helping Americans manage their finances in retirement.

 Organizations interested in applying for a grant should review the Foundation's grant guidelines to determine whether the organization and proposed project meet basic eligibility requirements.
-Before submitting a full grant proposal, the Foundation is asking applicants for the first time to submit a three-page project concept form.
-Eligible applicants whose projects most closely align with the Foundation's priorities will be invited to submit a full grant proposal.
-Project concept forms will be accepted at any time during the calendar year, however, submission deadlines correspond to the announcement of grant awards in June, October and December of 2008.
+Before submitting a full grant proposal, applicants must submit a simple, three-page project concept form.
+Eligible applicants whose projects closely align with the Foundation's priorities will be invited to submit a full grant proposal.
+Project concept forms will be accepted at any time during the calendar year.
+However, submission deadlines correspond to the announcement of grant awards in June and October of 2009.
 The Foundation has set no minimum or maximum for the number of grants to be funded or for the amounts of the grant awards.
 In considering grant requests, the merits of the proposed project will be the primary focus.
-Successful education projects will have measurable impact and reach large audiences in a cost-effective manner.
+Successful education projects will have measurable impacts and reach large audiences in a cost-effective manner.
 For research projects, the Foundation is especially interested in work that has practical applications in the financial and investor education field.

 The FINRA Investor Education Foundation supports innovative research and educational projects that give underserved Americans the knowledge, skills and tools necessary for financial success throughout life.
-To date, the FINRA Foundation has approved $10.4 million in grants and an additional $10.2 million in direct investor education programming.
+To date, the FINRA Foundation has approved more than $16 million in grants and an additional $23 million in direct investor education programming.
 For details about grant programs and other FINRA Foundation initiatives, visit www.finrafoundation.org.

 FINRA, the Financial Industry Regulatory Authority, is the largest non-governmental regulator for all securities firms doing business in the United States.
-Created in 2007 through the consolidation of NASD and NYSE Member Regulation, FINRA is dedicated to investor protection and market integrity through effective and efficient regulation and complementary compliance and technology-based services.
-FINRA touches virtually every aspect of the securities business - from registering and educating all industry participants to examining securities firms; writing and enforcing rules and the federal securities laws; informing and educating the investing public; providing trade reporting and other industry utilities, and administering the largest dispute resolution forum for investors and registered firms.
-For more information, please visit our Web site at www.FINRA.org.
+FINRA is dedicated to investor protection and market integrity through effective and efficient regulation.
+FINRA registers and educates industry participants, examines securities firms; writes and enforces rules and federal securities laws, educates the investing public and provides trade reporting and other industry utilities.
+FINRA also administers the largest dispute resolution forum for investors and registered firms.
+For more information, please visit our Web site at www.finra.org.